thomazbastiaanssen/anansi/README.md

 The main workspider in this package is called `anansi`.
 Generally, you want to give it two arguments.
-First, there’s `web`, which is an `ananisWeb` object, such as the one we generated in the above step.
+First, there’s `web`, which is an `anansiWeb` object, such as the one we generated in the above step.
 Second, there’s `groups`, which should be a vector to compare the associations on.
 For instance, this may be a vector containing categories such as your treatment groups, or even a continuous value